Cough: Air pollution

 Coughing may be caused by air pollution including tobacco smoke, particulate matter, irritant gases, and dampness in a home.

 The human health effects of poor air quality are far reaching, but principally affect the body's respiratory system and the cardiovascular system.
 Individual reactions to air pollutants depend on the type of pollutant a person is exposed to, the degree of exposure, the individual's health status and genetics.
 People who exercise outdoors on hot, smoggy days, for example, increase their exposure to pollutants in the air.

 Foreign body

 A foreign body can sometimes be suspected, for example if the cough started suddenly when the patient was eating.
 Rarely, sutures left behind inside the airway branches can cause coughing.
 A cough can be triggered by dryness from mouth breathing or recurrent aspiration of food into the windpipe in people with swallowing difficulties.

 Drug-induced cough

 Drugs used for treatments other than coughs, such as ACE inhibitors which are often used to treat high blood pressure, can sometimes cause cough as a side effect, and stopping their use will stop the cough.
 Beta blockers similarly cause cough as an adverse event.

-Tic cough
+Habit cough

-A tic cough, previously called a habit cough, is one that responds to behavioral or psychiatric therapy after organic causes have been excluded.
+A habit cough is one that responds to behavioral or psychiatric therapy after organic causes have been excluded.
 Absence of the cough during sleep is common, but not diagnostic.
 A tic cough is thought to be more common in children than in adults.

-A similar disorder is the somatic cough syndrome previously called the psychogenic cough.